MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-orders.md

 ## Payouts

-If your store has Shopify Payments enabled, then you receive payments through Shopify Payouts when a customer pays using Shopify Payments and specific accelerated checkouts.
+If your store has Shopify Payments enabled, then you receive payments through Shopify Payouts when a customer pays using Shopify Payments and accelerated checkouts.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Shopify Shop**, and then choose the related link.
 2. Select the Shop for which you want to synchronize payouts to open **Shopify Shop Card** page.